yaqwsx/KiKit/doc/panelizeCli.md

 ## Text

 Add text to the panel.
 Allows you to put a single block of text on panel.
+You can use variables enclosed in `{}`.
+E.g. `{boardTitle} | {boardDate}`.
+The list of all available variables in listed bellow.
 If you need more text or more sophisticated placing options, see `script` option from `postprocess`.